-The project also would implement safety improvements at existing stations to accommodate HSR trains passing through or stopping at the stations.
-At the Broadway, Atherton, College Park Caltrain Stations, new northbound outboard platforms would be constructed to eliminate the need for passengers to board and alight the train from between the active tracks, improving the safety of passengers during train operations and eliminating the hold-out rule, which requires oncoming trains to stop outside of the station zone until the passengers are safely clear.
+The project also includes safety improvements at existing stations to accommodate HSR trains passing through or stopping at the stations.
+At the Broadway (Alternatives A and B) and College Park (Alternative A only) Caltrain Stations, new northbound outboard platforms would be constructed to eliminate the need for passengers to board and alight the train from between the active tracks, improving the safety of passengers during train operations and eliminating the hold-out rule, which requires oncoming trains to stop outside of the station zone until the passengers are safely clear.
 At other Caltrain stations, the project would include station design modifications to address the safety of passengers waiting on platforms and warn passengers to move away from the edge of the platforms prior to approach of an HSR train passing through the stations.

-The safety improvements implemented as part of the project would have a beneficial effect on community safety, which would be experienced throughout the environmental justice RSA.
+The safety improvements that are part of the project would have a beneficial effect on community safety, which would be experienced throughout the environmental justice RSA.
 These improvements over existing conditions would address the safety and security concerns raised during environmental justice engagement about safety at at-grade crossings and on station platforms.